SocketCluster/socketcluster/scc-guide.md

 Then you need to setup a new SocketCluster project to use as your user-facing instance.
 For info about how to setup a SocketCluster project, see this page: http://socketcluster.io/#!/docs/getting-started

-Once you have the two repos mentioned above and your SocketCluster project setup, you should launch the state server first by going inside your local **scc-state** repo and then running the command:
+Once you have the two repos mentioned earlier and your SocketCluster project setup, you should launch the state server first by going inside your local **scc-state** repo and then running the command:

 ```